aarbelle/craftbeerpi3/README.md

 # CraftBeerPi V3.0

 This is CraftBeerPi version 3.0.
-It's currently in beta status.
+It's currently in "latest" known status.

 ## Introduction Video